WHAT IS COMPOUNDING?

 WHAT KINDS OF PRESCRIPTIONS CAN BE COMPOUNDED?

 Almost any kind.
-Compounded prescriptions are ideal for any patient requiring unique dosages and/or delivery devices, which can take the form of solutions, suppositories, sprays, oral rinses, lollipops and even as transdermal sticks.
-Compounding applications can include Bio-identical Hormone Replacement Therapy, Veterinary, Hospice, Pediatric, Ophthalmic, Dental Otic, Dermatology, Medication Flavoring, Chronic Pain Management, Neuropathies, Sports Medicine, Infertility, Wound Therapy, Podiatry, and Gastroenterology.
+Compounded prescriptions are ideal for any patient requiring unique dosages and/or delivery devices, which can take the form of solutions, suppositories, sprays, oral rinses, lollipops and even transdermal creams.
+Compounding applications can include Hormone Replacement Therapy, Veterinary, Hospice, Pediatric, Ophthalmic, Dental Otic, Dermatology, Medication Flavoring, Chronic Pain Management, Neuropathies, Sports Medicine, Infertility, Wound Therapy, Podiatry, and Gastroenterology.
+All prescription orders must be patient-specific and can not be identical to any commercially available medication.

 WILL MY INSURANCE COVER COMPOUND MEDICATIONS?